 Research has found a consistent relationship between alcohol availability and violence.14 In particular, the concentration of premises selling alcohol in an area ('outlet density') has been found to be associated with higher levels of alcohol-related crime15, domestic violence and murder.
-16
+16 A recent Scottish study found that neighbourhoods with the most outlets had significantly higher crime rates than in neighbourhoods with the least.17

-The type of premises is also important in relation to levels of alcohol-related crime, with more violence found to be linked to off-premises than on-premises in two studies 17, and bar density more strongly associated with rates of assault than restaurant density.
-18
+The type of premises is also important in relation to levels of alcohol-related crime, with more violence found to be linked to off-premises than on-premises in two studies 18, and bar density more strongly associated with rates of assault than restaurant density.
+19

-The hours during which alcohol is sold also affects rates of alcohol-related crime, with late night trading hours associated with higher assault rates19, and a reduction in assault rates resulting from cutting pub late night opening by two hours in an Australian city.20
+The hours during which alcohol is sold also affects rates of alcohol-related crime, with late night trading hours associated with higher assault rates20, and a reduction in assault rates resulting from cutting pub late night opening by two hours in an Australian city.21